juanloprib/python/README.md

 To run Python code, you need to have Python installed on your computer.
 Install Python from the [official website](https://www.python.org/downloads/).

-You can also try an online Python interpreter like [Google Colab](https://colab.research.google.com/).
-This is a good option if you don't want to install Python on your computer.

 After installing, you can run python commands from the terminal.
 Depending on the operating system, the commands may vary.
 The python command can be `python`, `python3`, or `py`.